jwaldmann/streams/README.md

 see <http://joerg.endrullis.de/research.html#degrees>

-The implementation is naive, it does a  tree search for transduces with the given parameters (number of states, max. length of output words of transitions).
+The implementation is naive, it does a  tree search for transducers with the given parameters (number of states, max. length of output words of transitions).

 A more clever implementation should use Makanin's algorithm